rotterp/RTutorMachineLearningAndCreditDefault/README.md

 ## 1. Installation

-RTutor and this package are hosted on Github.
-To install everything, run the following code on your R console.
+RTutor and this package is hosted on Github.
+To install everything, run the following code in your R console.
 ```s
 if (!require(devtools))
   install.packages("devtools")